Kyle Verreynne

-Kyle Verreynne (born 12 May 1997) is a South African cricketer who plays for Western Province.
-He made his international debut for the South Africa cricket team in February 2020.
-Verreynne was a member of the South African team which won the 2025 ICC World Test Championship final, the second ICC title the country has won till date, and hit the winning run of the final.
+Kyle Verreynne (born 12 May 1997) is a South African professional cricket batter and wicket-keeper who represents the South Africa national team and Western Province.
+He also plays for Nottinghamshire in the County Championship.
+Making his senior international debut in 2020, he was a regular member of the South Africa team that won the 2023–2025 World Test Championship.

 Domestic career

 He made his Twenty20 cricket debut for Western Province against Namibia on 2 September 2016 in the 2016 Africa T20 Cup.

 In June 2018, he was named in the squad for the Cape Cobras team for the 2018–19 season.
 In October 2018, he was named in Cape Town Blitz's squad for the first edition of the Mzansi Super League T20 tournament.
 In September 2019, he was named in Western Province's squad for the 2019–20 CSA Provincial T20 Cup.
 In April 2021, he was named in Western Province's squad, ahead of the 2021–22 cricket season in South Africa.

 During the SA20 competition played in 2023, Verreynne was part of the Joburg Super Kings squad.

-In August 2024, Verreynne signed a deal with Nottinghamshire County Cricket Club to play three County Championship matches.
+In August 2024, Verreynne signed a deal with Nottinghamshire County Club to play three County Championship matches.
 In his third appearance for the club, he scored an unbeaten 148, including 19 fours and two sixes, against Warwickshire at Trent Bridge.
 In December 2024, Verreynne agreed a deal to rejoin Nottinghamshire for 12 of their 14 County Championship matches in the 2025 season.
 Having hit the six which clinched the bonus point that secured the 2025 County Championship title for Nottinghamshire, he signed a new contract with the club in November 2025 covering the entire 2026 season.